Laser Spine Institute located in Tampa, Florida, helps patients from Kissimmee, Florida

-If you’re suffering from chronic pain like Richard was, look to the industry experts at Laser Spine Institute.
-At our facility in Tampa, Florida, and our other locations nationwide, you’ll find the most respected and intensively trained surgeons in the field of orthopedic spine surgery.
-An orthopedic surgeon should be someone you trust, both in terms of medical expertise and personal care.
-The good news is that, in addition to specializing in state-of-the-art minimally invasive neck and back procedures, Laser Spine Institute is known for our personalized patient care and ethical, courteous staff.
+If you’re experiencing chronic pain like Richard was, look to the spine experts at Laser Spine Institute.
+At our surgery center in Tampa, Florida, and our other locations nationwide, you’ll find the most respected and intensively trained surgeons in the field of orthopedic spine surgery.
+A surgeon should be someone you trust, both in terms of medical expertise and personal care.
+The good news is that in addition to specializing in state-of-the-art minimally invasive neck and back procedures, Laser Spine Institute is known for our personalized patient care and ethical, courteous staff.

 Basically, each spinal vertebra is separated by a cartilaginous piece of padding.
 With time, these pads, called intervertebral discs, wear out and can extrude their inner material into the spinal canal (herniated disc), or they can stay intact but press beyond their normal perimeters (bulging disc).

 Any abnormality in the spine can cause compression on the surrounding spinal nerves.
-An orthopedic surgeon will try to reduce this compression because it is the most common cause of pain in the neck and back.
-Spinal nerve compression can happen in any region of the spine and symptoms can include:
+A surgeon will try to reduce this compression because it is the most common cause of pain in the neck and back.
+Spinal nerve compression can happen in any region of the spine, and symptoms can include:

-If you have spoken with your primary care physician about similar symptoms, and you have found a conservative course of non-invasive treatment to be ineffective, it may be time to consult an orthopedic surgeon.
-In the past, a patient might have been forced to undergo risky open spine surgery, but today there are new alternatives.
+If you have spoken with your primary care physician about similar symptoms, and you have found a conservative course of non-invasive treatment to be ineffective, it may be time to consult a surgeon.
+In the past, a patient might have been forced to undergo risky traditional open spine surgery, but today there are new alternatives.